-4.32 In 2019, the Occupational Safety and Health Branch handled 13 987 enquiries, advising on various safety and health matters.
-Furthermore, the Occupational Safety and Health Centre provides information and advisory services to workers and employers.
+4.34 In 2020, the Occupational Safety and Health Branch handled 10 903 enquiries, advising on various safety and health matters.
+Furthermore, the Occupational Safety and Health Centre provides information and advisory services to employers and workers.

-- 4.33 The LD collaborated with the property management sector to promote the RMAA work safety.
-A Task Force was formed to step up the promotion of work-at-height safety to stakeholders, including contractors and workers, on the use of suitable working platforms instead of ladders for working above ground and the use of safety helmets with chin straps.
-We in collaboration with the OSHC actively deepened the "Pilot Partnership Scheme on Promotion of Light-duty Working Platforms by Property Management Companies" launched in January 2018 to encourage contractors and workers conducting repair and maintenance works in relevant properties to use suitable step platforms and hop-up platforms (light-duty working platforms).
-We also in collaboration with the OSHC continued the "Safety Helmets with Y-type Chin Straps Sponsorship Scheme for SMEs" to subsidise the Small and Medium Enterprises (SMEs) of the construction industry to purchase safety helmets which conform to safety standards with a view to reducing head injury during a fall.
-This sponsorship scheme ended in June 2019 and received 821 applications in total.
-As at the end of 2019, 760 applications have been approved, benefiting over 11 700 workers. - 4.34 Using straight ladder or A-ladder for work-at-height carries a lot of risk.
+- 4.35 The LD collaborated with the property management sector to promote RMAA work safety and to step up the promotion of work-at-height safety to stakeholders, including contractors and workers, on the use of suitable working platforms instead of ladders for working above ground and the use of safety helmets with chin straps.
+We collaborated with the OSHC to consolidate the "Pilot Partnership Scheme on Promotion of Light-duty Working Platforms by Property Management Companies" by simplifying the lending procedures and expanding the coverage of the scheme to include contractors and workers conducting RMAA works in relevant estates or residential buildings. - 4.36 Using straight ladders or A-ladders for work-at-height carries a lot of risk.
 In the past, there were several fatal accidents which involved workers falling from these ladders.
-In order to enhance the safety awareness of employers and workers in work-at-height, the LD in collaboration with the OSHC continued the "Enhanced Light-duty Working Platform Sponsorship Scheme with the SMEs" to subsidise the SMEs to purchase enhanced step platforms and hop-up platforms for work-above-ground.
-As at the end of 2019, 493 applications were received with 449 approved, benefiting over 7 600 workers. - 4.35 The LD collaborated with the OSHC to ride on the Home Affairs Department's community platforms to promote the RMAA works safety particularly work-atheight safety, to owners' corporations, property owners and tenants, etc. - 4.36 To promote safety awareness of the industry in operating boilers and pressure vessels, we distributed around 1 900 publications and leaflets regarding registration and safe operation of pressure equipment.
+In order to enhance the safety awareness of employers and workers in work-at-height, the LD collaborated with the OSHC to continue with the Enhanced Light-duty Working Platform Sponsorship Scheme for SMEs by subsidising small and medium enterprises (SMEs) to purchase enhanced step platforms and hop-up platforms for above-ground work.
+As at December 2020, 676 applications were received with 598 approved, benefiting over 10 200 workers. - 4.37 The LD collaborated with the OSHC to ride on the Home Affairs Department's community platforms to promote the RMAA works safety particularly work-atheight safety, to owners' corporations, property owners and tenants, etc. - 4.38 To promote safety awareness of the industry in operating boilers and pressure vessels, we distributed around 1 800 publications and leaflets regarding registration and safe operation of pressure equipment.